wdporter/i-am-that-vuepress/20-the-supreme-is-beyond-all/readme.md

 **Q:**&ensp;Does it mean that the Unknown is inaccessible?

 **M:**&ensp;Oh, no. The Supreme is the easiest to reach for it is your very beïng.
-It is enough to stop thinking and desiring anything but the Supreme.
+It is enough to stop thinking and desireïng anything but the Supreme.

 **Q:**&ensp;And if I desire nothing, not even the Supreme?